Payments

 Can I use Batch for copy invoices?

-Yes, any invoice can be printed directly from our website.
+Yes, any invoice can be downloaded as a CSV file directly from our website.
 On the system, you will find a complete record of all your transactions with each supplier.
+Simply find the invoice you want to download and click on the grey Download button above the line details of the invoice.
 Some suppliers now also submit copy invoices as PDFs for download – look out for the PDF icon on Batch.

 There are invoices on Batch that I have already paid.
 How do I remove them?